buildpacks/rfcs/text/0000-rfc-process.md

 ### Amending the RFC Process

 The RFC process should be amended through the RFC process.
-However, the TOC reserves the right to change the process via a super-majority vote in the unlikely even that the process prove so irreparably flawed as to preclude its amendment via the process.
+However, the TOC reserves the right to change the process via a super-majority vote in the unlikely even that the process proves so irreparably flawed as to preclude its amendment via the process.

 # How it Works
 [how-it-works]: #how-it-works